 Furthermore, engagement with the island’s communities is crucial to the project, through the organisation of public awareness events, stakeholder workshops and educational activities in local schools, including a short story competition, digital competitions and field excursions with Terra Lemnia scientists.

 The second phase of the project (2020-2022) will build on the results and successes of the first phase by focusing its activities on land stewardship and multi-level collaboration towards sustainable local development through the promotion of quality traditional products and the celebration of local heritage.
 The establishment of the Land Stewards Network, which will operate under the aegis of the ‘Standard of Good Practices’, will link the primary, secondary and tertiary sector of Lemnos through the high-quality local products of this voluntary network.
-The operation of the network will be supervised by an appointed agronomist and supported by a tailor-made precision farming system which will enable the careful monitoring of practices.
+The operation of the network will be supervised by an appointed agronomist and supported by a tailor-made precision farming system which will enable the monitoring of practices.
 A certification system based on the ‘Standard of Good Practices’ will be developed and an environmental/landscape label will be created to promote the certified products of the network in the marketplace.
 The operations for the establishment of the Land Stewards Network are funded by a Green Fund project.
 In parallel, positive changes to the policy framework will be actively pursued at national level by building on the scientific results and advocacy actions of the first phase, as a means to support island-wide, long-term application of sustainable practices, such as the use of local seed varieties and locally adapted animal breeds.
-Along with an interactive online WebGIS platform that will further raise awareness of local heritage internationally, the second phase will also involve increased measures on Kythera Island, where MedINA has worked since 2016 for the establishment of a local certification system for olive oil producers based on local sustainable practices, transferring the experienced gained on Lemnos to our efforts there.
+Along with an interactive online WebGIS platform to further raise awareness of local heritage internationally, the second phase will also involve increased measures on Kythera Island, where MedINA has worked since 2016.
+In collaboration with the Kytherian Foundation for Culture and Development (KIPA), the aim is the establishment of a local certification system for olive oil producers based on local sustainable practices, transferring the experienced gained on Lemnos to our efforts there.

 All activities are designed to ensure their transferability to the local community; this is why we emphasise the creation of networks where participants collaborate on a voluntary basis, with each bringing their own expertise and sharing in the ownership of the overall results, with the aim being to contribute to the sustainable development of a culture of cooperation, responsibility and accountability that continues beyond the end of the current project in 2022.